• Film Bridge

 Jody earned a B.A. in Photography and Cinema from The Ohio State University.

-She started her film career at David & Lee Talent Management in Cleveland under
+She started her film career at David & Lee Talent Management, Cleveland and Chicago, under

 Next she was asked to join